Enalean/tuleap-documentation-en/languages/en/user-guide/webhook.rst

 Creation
 """"""""

-Trigerred when a newly created project is activated.
+Triggered when a newly created project is activated.

 .. code-block:: javascript